Tom-Camp/sunrise-alarm/README.md

 # Sunrise Alarm Clock
-I've been using this sunrise alarm clock for a couple of years now and I have forgotten where the _ledStrip_ code came from, but I certainly do appreciate it.
-I will provide more info when I get my head out of my ass.
+I've been using this sunrise alarm clock for a couple of years now and I found the code for the _ledStrip_ from [Ed Dawson's post here](https://s3-ap-southeast-2.amazonaws.com/sydneycontent/LED_Sunrise_Clock_with_Raspberry_Pi.html).

 ## Author
 * Tom Camp

 ## Acknowledgments
-* Again, once I recall where this code came from, then I will put it here.
+* Ed Dawson provided the original code.
+* Adafruit for providing all of the ins and outs.